algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 Manage tanks and pipes: The authorized users can manage the tanks and pipes, including adding or removing tanks, connecting or disconnecting pipes, and cleaning or sterilizing the equipment.

 # Data requirements

-Grape data: information about the different grape varieties used in making the champagne, including their characteristics and harvest dates.

 Tank data: information about the various tanks available for blending, including their sizes, contents, and previous use history.